 By tackling the four areas we covered above, you give yourself an excellent platform from which to continually expand your knowledge and approach issues large and small with confidence.
 Let’s step through the areas again:

 We’d love to hear how you approach troubleshooting in WordPress.
 Is there a particular area that regularly trips you up?
-Or a troubleshooting topic you’d like to see us tackle in more depth?
+Or a troubleshooting topic you’d like to see us tackle in more depth or just questions about using Avada with WordPress?
 Get in touch and let us know!

 Image Credit: MattysFlicks